mkerker/dckr/docker2.md

  Details

--   You can `COP`Y whole directories recursively.
+-   You can `COPY` whole directories recursively.

 -   Older Dockerfiles also have the `ADD` instruction.
 It is similar but can automatically extract archives.